Belimumab

 Adverse reactions

-The safety of belimumab in patients with SLE has been evaluated in 3 pre-registration, placebo-controlled intravenous studies, 1 placebo-controlled subcutaneous study, and one post-marketing, placebo-controlled intravenous study.
+The safety of belimumab in patients with SLE has been evaluated in three pre-registration placebo-controlled intravenous studies and one subsequent regional placebo-controlled intravenous study, one placebo-controlled subcutaneous study, and two post-marketing placebo-controlled intravenous studies; the safety in patients with active lupus nephritis has been evaluated in one placebo-controlled intravenous study.

-The data presented below reflect exposure to belimumab administered (10 mg/kg intravenously over a 1-hour period on Days 0, 14, 28, and then every 28 days for up to 52 weeks) in 674 patients with SLE, including 472 exposed for at least 52 weeks, and 556 patients exposed to 200 mg belimumab subcutaneously once weekly for up to 52 weeks.
-The safety data presented include data beyond Week 52 in some patients.
+The data presented in the table below reflect exposure in 674 patients from the three pre-registration clinical studies and 470 patients in the subsequent placebo-controlled study with SLE administered belimumab intravenously (10 mg/kg body weight over a 1-hour period on Days 0, 14, 28, and then every 28 days for up to 52 weeks), and 556 patients with SLE exposed to belimumab subcutaneously (200 mg once weekly up to 52 weeks).
+The safety data presented include data beyond Week 52 in some patients with SLE.
+The data reflect additional exposure in 224 patients with active lupus nephritis who received belimumab intravenously (10 mg/kg body weight for up to 104 weeks).
 Data from post-marketing reports are also included.

 The majority of patients were also receiving one or more of the following concomitant treatments for SLE: corticosteroids, immunomodulatory medicinal products, anti-malarials, non-steroidal anti-inflammatory medicinal products.

-Adverse reactions were reported in 87% of belimumab-treated patients and 90% of placebo-treated patients.
-The most frequently reported adverse reactions (≥5% of patients with SLE treated with belimumab plus standard of care and at a rate ≥1% greater than placebo) were viral upper respiratory tract infections, bronchitis, and diarrhoea.
+Adverse reactions were reported in 84% of belimumab-treated patients and 87% of placebo-treated patients.
+The most frequently reported adverse reaction (≥5% of patients with SLE treated with belimumab plus standard of care and at a rate ≥1% greater than placebo) was nasopharyngitis.
 The proportion of patients who discontinued treatment due to adverse reactions was 7% for belimumab-treated patients and 8% for placebo-treated patients.

 Within each frequency grouping, undesirable effects are presented in order of decreasing seriousness.
 The frequency given is the highest seen with either formulation.